Lisbon Miradouros: The 11 Most Beautiful Viewpoints in Lisbon

 View from Expêriencia Pilar 7 in Lisbon

-The Expêriencia Pilar 7 is a viewpoint and small museum in one
+Expêriencia Pilar 7 combines a viewpoint and a mini museum

-The Expêriencia Pilar 7 is a glass viewing platform at pillar 7 of the Ponte 25 de Abril.
-From here you have a great view of the bridge.
+Expêriencia Pilar 7 is a glass viewing platform at pillar 7 of the Ponte 25 de Abril.
+From here, you have a fantastic view of the bridge.

 A ticket for adults costs 5.50 euros.
-For this price, you not only get to the viewing platform, but also learn all about the construction of the bridge.
+This not only gives access to the platform but also includes information about the bridge’s construction.

 How to get to the observation deck Expêriencia Pilar 7

-The best way to get there is to take the train to Alcântara-Mar station and then walk for 10 minutes.
+Take the train to Alcântara-Mar station, then walk about 10 minutes.

 Entrance fee